ULuIQ12/fxhashfrontparser/README.md

 Then go to "Installed Userscripts", and click the "Edit" icon.

-From there, you can edit to "toHide" array and add/remove case sensitive artists names.
-Don't forget to save the script after modification.
+From there, you can edit the "toHide" array and add/remove case sensitive artists names.
+Don't forget to save the script after modification and to enable the script itself.